-Generally a store should leverage as many media channels as they can to maximize result.
-But given limited time and resource, it's important to prioritize certain channels.
+Generally, a store should leverage as many media channels as it can to maximize results.
+But given limited time and resources, it’s important to prioritize certain channels.

 If you have enough advertising budget in the early stage of your business, you can first try paid media to get traffic and continue to optimize the effectiveness of your advertising, while operating your owned media to accumulate your brand image and style.
 In the long run, it is recommended to continue improving SEO to achieve lasting results.